 What’s your plan this year?
 Who has experience with more environment-friendly weed control?
 Any lawn care professionals out there?

 Note from the hosts: Fellow Baltimore blogger, Ethan Hagan is a co-founder / editor of One Project Closer – a web site providing premium DIY content.
-For more on information on watering your lawn, visit them here.
+For more on information on watering your lawn, visit them here or see our own article – Tips for Overseeding a Lawn.